 Kristen works with adolescents and adults who are experiencing life transitions, grief and loss, anxiety, depression, relationship conflicts, unresolved childhood trauma, and existential dread/anxiety.
 Kristen’s therapeutic approach blends Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Mindfulness, Existential Psychotherapy, and a bit of humor.

 Kristen believes life is precious, wild, and incredibly painful.
 She believes that as humans, we are resilient and fragile.
 She believes that we are not meant to be alone or do life alone.
-She believes that any remnant of stigma around getting mental health counseling is complete bs.
+She believes that any remnant of stigma around getting mental health counseling is complete BS.
 If life is our journey to grow and explore, then counseling is a tool in doing so.

-Kristen’s education includes a Masters of Science in Community Mental Health Counseling from the University of Rochester in 2014, with the completion of her graduate school internship at the Willow Domestic Violence Center of Greater Rochester and a thesis exploring the importance of honoring domestic violence (DV) victims’ and survivors’ spirituality and/or religion if seen as a strength by clients in their counseling and what that looks like.
+Kristen’s education includes a Master of Science in Community Mental Health Counseling from the University of Rochester in 2014, with the completion of her graduate school internship at the Willow Domestic Violence Center of Greater Rochester and a thesis exploring the importance of honoring domestic violence (DV) victims’ and survivors’ spirituality and/or religion if seen as a strength by clients in their counseling and what that looks like.

 Kristen has gained wonderfully valuable mental health counseling experience through work with adults, teens, children, and families in New York State, Washington, and Oregon, including grief and loss volunteer work at The Dougy Center in Portland and over three years of serving our coastal community as a child and family therapist in/at Lincoln County.